Takazudo/jQuery.ImgLoader/README.md

 ```

 The code above loads 'img1.jpg' and 'img2.jpg' at once first.
-When either of them was loaded, loader start loading 'img3.jpg' after 100 millisec delay.
+When either of them was loaded, loader starts loading 'img3.jpg' after 100 millisec delay.

 #### handle items one by one